-During the first six months of 1999, five customers accounted for 24%, 20%, 13%, 13%, and 10% of total product revenue, as compared to five customers accounted for 35%, 13%, 11%, 11% and 10% of total product revenue for fiscal year 1998.
+During the first quarter of 1999, five customers accounted for 30%, 16%, 15%, 14%, and 13% of total product revenue, and during fiscal 1998, five customers accounted for 35%, 13%, 11%, 11% and 10% of total product revenue.

 This Quarterly Report on Form 10-Q contains forward-looking statements that involve risks and uncertainties.
-The Company's actual results could differ from those set forth in such forward-looking statements as a result of certain factors, including those set forth in this Risk Factors section starting on page 13 of this document.
+The Company's actual results could differ from those set forth in such forward-looking statements as a result of certain factors, including those set forth in this Risk Factors section starting on page 11 of this document.